Pakolight/calendar-agent/README.md

 # Calendar Agent

-This script automates processing unread Gmail messages with PDF attachments from a specified sender, extracts structured event details using an LLM, uploads the PDF to Google Drive, and creates Google Calendar events that include a shareable file link.
-It can be run as a long-lived bot that polls Gmail on a schedule.
+This service automates processing unread Gmail messages with PDF attachments from a specified sender, extracts structured event details using an LLM, uploads the PDF to Google Drive, and creates Google Calendar events that include a shareable file link.
+It can be run either as a long-lived service that polls Gmail on a schedule or as a one-time execution for manual processing.

 ## Features
 - Queries Gmail for unread messages from a configured sender that include PDF attachments.
 - Uploads the PDF attachments to Google Drive (optionally into a specific folder) and shares a view link.
 - Extracts text from PDFs and sends it to an OpenAI model for structured parsing.
 - Creates Calendar events populated with the parsed data plus a link to the uploaded PDF.
+- Supports both continuous operation and one-time execution modes.

 ## Prerequisites
 - Python 3.10+